exasol/python-toolbox/doc/changes/unreleased.md

 ## ✨ Added

 * Added cookiecutter-template for creating new project
-* #149: Added import linter and nox task for it
+* #149: Added nox task to lint imports

 ## 🔩 Internal